-The production had to pause for two days to allow for the tempers to calm down.
+The production had to pause for two days to allow for tempers to calm down.

-After the auditions ended, Nicki went on the Ellen Show and said that when she realized that Mariah, a huge hero of hers, did not like her, her feelings were hurt, and that she had overcompensated, as a defense mechanism, by acting crazier, which had backfired.
-But that she could not hold a grudge against Mariah, and that she hoped the second part of the show, the live performances, would go better.
+After the auditions ended, Nicki went on The Ellen Show to do damage control.
+She said that when she realized that Mariah, a huge hero of hers, does not like her, her feelings were hurt.
+And that she had overcompensated, as a defense mechanism, by acting crazier, which had backfired.
+But that she could not hold a grudge against Mariah.
+And that she hoped the second part of the show, the live performances, would go better.

 It did not.

 The stars kept bickering in front of the cameras, and the tension was palpable.

 After one of the live shows, Nicki tweeted: “Why a woman SO successful at her age, is still so INSECURE, and bitter.”

 Neither of them returned for the next season of American Idol.

 “It was hell”